mustafinelnare/mesto/README.md

 **About**

-Interactive project **Mesto** where you can add photos, delete them and put likes.
+Interactive project **Mesto** where you can add photos, delete, increase them and put likes, also you can edit profile.

 **What used in the project?**